gabriellewald/resume.md/resume.md

 *600+ hours of hands-on coursework, with 1:1 industry expert mentorship*

-- Created predictive model to understand student performance in CA K-12 public schools
+- Created machine learning model to predict student performance in CA K-12 public schools using regression models
+- Performed feature engineering with over 7 million data points to prepare dataset for classification models
-- Formulated and tested hypotheses to understand demographic factors in performance
+- Formulated/ tested hypotheses to understand relationship between target and explanatory vars
+- Applied A/B testing to understand change in design for a media platform
 - Found and transformed several files to construct unique datasets
-- Used machine learning algorithms in classification and regression models

 ### <span>Data Analytics and AI Fellow, DS4A Empowerment Program | Correlation One</span> <span>Oct 2020 -- Feb 2021</span>